raspberrypi/style-guide/README.md

 *   phishing – tricking someone into giving out sensitive information using an email that looks legitimate
 *   Photoshop – Adobe trademark.
 Use as an adjective or proper noun, and never as a verb.
 *   Pi Zero (plural Zeros)
+*   Picademy - training courses for teachers.
+If possible, pluralise by adding 'sessions', 'courses' or similar.
 *   PIN – acronym for *personal identification number*.
 Do not use *PIN number*.
 *   pixel
 *   playlist